Pujut District

 Pujut is a district of Central Lombok Regency, West Nusa Tenggara, Indonesia.
 Its administrative center is in the village of Sengkol.
 It borders Central Praya District to the north, East Praya District to the east, the Indian Ocean to the south, and the West Praya District to the west.
-In the year 2022, there were 120,538 inhabitants within the district.
+In the year 2025, there were 131,617inhabitants within the district.

 Geography

-Pujut is located in the southern part of Lombok Island.
-Its average elevation is at 113 meters above the sea level.
+Pujut is located in the south-central part of Lombok Island.
+Its average elevation is at 113 metres above sea level.

 Climate

 Pujut has a Tropical Savanna Climate (Aw).
 On average, the most rainfall occurs in the month of January, with 348 mm of precipitation; and the least rainfall occurs in the month of August, with 14 mm of precipitation.